 Fees are assessed via the borrower’s UDSIS account and are payable at Room 116, Student Services Building, 30 Lovett Avenue.
 No money is collected at the Film & Video Collection.
 If a billed item is returned undamaged, the replacement fee is waived.
 Processing fees are not waived, since the Library has already incurred the cost of processing overdue and billing notices.
 Borrowers will be billed for damaged library materials.

 |Minimum Replacement Fee (Waived if the item is promptly returned)||$75.00|

 |Total Minimum Replacement charge||$135.00|

-Media Scheduling Request Form (web) for Viewing Room Scheduling and PDF for campus mail, drop-off, or fax: Use this form to schedule the Media Viewing Room at least seven days prior to the intended use date for use with a class.
+Media Scheduling Request Form (web) for Viewing Room Scheduling and PDF for campus mail, drop-off, or fax: Use this form to schedule the Viewing Room at least seven days prior to the intended use date for use with a class.
 Within seven days, please call 831-8461.
-Please Note: Scheduling requests of media items for use in the Viewing Room must be submitted via a Viewing Room Scheduling or Web Form Submission.
+Please Note: Scheduling requests of Film & Video items for use in the Viewing Room must be submitted via a Viewing Room Scheduling or Web Form Submission.
 To inquire about the availability of the Viewing Room for a specific date and time prior to submitting a request, call 831-8461.

 Student Request to Schedule Media(PDF for campus mail, drop-off, or fax):

 Use this form to request a currently enrolled UD undergraduate student be able to schedule restricted media items under a faculty member’s name.
-The form must be submitted to the Film and Video Collection service desk between 8am and 5pm, Monday through Friday.
+The form must be submitted to the Film & Video Collection service desk between 8am and 5pm, Monday through Friday.